kerrybardot/loopflopy/README.md

 ## Contact

 Using Loopflopy?
-I’d love to hear from you—happy to help. [your.email@domain](mailto:your.email@domain)
+I'd love to hear from you—happy to help. [kerry.bardot@uwa.edu.au](mailto:kerry.bardot@uwa.edu.au)

 ---